joshdennis93/GenericTimeline/README.md

 - Trying to display the map in a small area of the screen will distort it and generally not work - don't do this!

 ## Examples
-The map & field data:
 ![image1](/images/image1.png)

-The field data by itself:
 ![image2](/images/image2.png)

-A quick example of the configuration values:
 ![image3](/images/image3.png)

 ## Use cases